Feminist Jewish ethics: Feminist ethical approaches to Jewish theology

-To glean knowledge from this section, it is important to note that the definition of theology is understood as "the systematic and rational study of concepts of deity and of the nature of religious truths".
+The definition of theology is understood as "the systematic and rational study of concepts of deity and of the nature of religious truths".
 Feminist ethics with the addition of a Jewish lens hosts a variety of theological opinions with differing views of what Feminist Jewish Ethics entails.
 While some discuss the language and figures of speech like metaphors, others weigh more heavily regarding the foundations of the religion and its male authoritative figures or simply the stories that tell the master-narrative, the juris-generative, communal ideas that re-calibrate the social norm.

 Judith Plaskow wrote about use of masculine pronouns and the patriarchy dominated nature of Judaism.
 In her book, Standing Again at Sinai, she claims that there is "a sense of fluidity, movement, and multiplicity, [a] daring interweaving of women's experiences with Jewish, Native American, and Goddess imagery that leaves the reader/hearer with an expanded sense of what is possible in speaking of/to God".
 To Plaskow, the homogeneous use of language is one of the main proponents of the patriarchal nature of Judaism.
 Plaskow's theology, while fully acknowledging that the metaphors and images of God are man-made, notes that the language forms out of a societal standard.
 Therefore, when change occurs socially, so too must the method of approaching law.
 From Plaskow's perspective, "To expand Torah, we must reconstruct Jewish history to include the history of women, and in doing so alter the shape of Jewish memory."
 Plaskow's notions of relabeling and re-figuring the language used to describe higher power suggest that the current system of Judaism cannot continue in any form egalitarianism because, without common language, there will forever be a separation between male and female.
 Contrasting thinkers, like Tamar Ross, still see the need for an inclusion, but find that need to be inherently non-Jewish and in opposition to the fundamental theology on which the religion is based.